 All investigators who submit research applications to the WVUH-RDRC must be qualified by training and experience to conduct the proposed research.
 In addition, the Authorized User (AU) shall be authorized under West Virginia University Hospitals U.S. Nuclear Regulatory Commission license to possess and use the specific radioactive drugs proposed in the research.
 At West Virginia University Hospitals, this is accomplished via application to the West Virginia University Hospitals Radiation Safety Department and approval by the Radiation Safety Committee.

 All applications submitted to the committee should contain complete answers to all of the questions in the application.
 Pertinent portions of grants, as well as a detailed protocol that outlines the entire research procedure, should be submitted.
+The associated IRB protocol must be approved prior to submitting the application.
+Subjects cannot be enrolled on the protocol until after the RDRC application has been approved.

 All new submissions are initially screened by the WVUH-RDRC administrator to determine whether all required documents have been submitted.
 Each protocol requiring full review by the WVUH-RDRC is reviewed prior to a committee meeting by at least three committee members, including; one physician with expertise in nuclear medicine, a reviewer with expertise in radiation dosimetry, and a reviewer with radiochemistry/radiopharmacy expertise.
 In addition, all new protocols involving new PET radiosyntheses will be reviewed by a member of the committee with expertise in PET.